nickjj/ansible-postgres/README.md

 ### What problem does it solve and why is it useful?

 Often times you just want a single database server without any fuss or headaches.
-The only thing you need to supply to this role is which user and password it should use for the postgres user account and you're on your way.
+The only thing you need to supply to this role is the username/password it should use for the postgres user account and you're on your way.

-It will continue to be updated to provide the latest stable of postgres.
+It will continue to be updated to provide the latest stable version of postgres.

 ## Role variables